bingeli1212/nitrile-preview/doc/DOC-contex-metafun.md

   image-metafun-5-6.png
   ```

-Following is a summary that showcases various
+Figure &ref{fig:metafun-all} is a summary that showcases various
 transformation options for a path.

+@   figure
+    &label{fig:metafun-all}
+    All transformation options.

+    ```tabular
     METAPOST code              mathematical equivalent
     ----------------------------------------------------
     (x,y) shifted (a,b)        (𝑥 + 𝑎, 𝑦 + 𝑏)